Mediatek-Cloud/MCS/tutorial/managing_firmware.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/firmware/fw02.jpg)

 Choose the prerequisite firmware that are compatible for this firmware you've uploaded.

-T The default option is all firmware or you can specify your own selection by click on the limited firmware.
-Only the firmware is listed in the prerequisite list can be upgraded using the firmware you've uploaded.
+The default option is all firmware selected or you can specify your own selection by click on the limited firmware.
+Only the firmware listed in the prerequisite list can be upgraded using the firmware you've uploaded.

 If you do not want to further proceed to directly pushing the firmware upgrade to test devices, you can stop here by clikc on the Done button, or to click on the Next button to push the firmware to devices.